CMS365-PTY-LTD/EbaySharp/readme.md

 }
 ```

-This method returns you an access token and a refesh token (valid for 18 months), we will not use access token becasue this requires a manual step of generting a code form a brwoser.
+This method returns you an access token and a refresh token (valid for 18 months), we will not use access token because this requires a manual step of generating a code form a browser.
-We will use the refresh token and genertae an access token.
+We will use the refresh token and generate an access token.

 ```C#
 public async Task<ClientCredentialsResponse> GetEbayGetClientCredentials()